NBISweden/workshop-reproducible-research/docs/singularity.md

 singularity run run_qc.sif
 ```

+The fastq-files should now be downloaded and FastQC should be run on these files producing output directories and files in your current working directory.

 !!! tip
     For building testing convenience one can use sandbox, shell and install, then add it to he def file for final build

+!!! note
+    %files

 ## Converting the MRSA workflow Docker image to Singularity

-Instead of `pull` one can use `build` to build Singularity images with access to more options, e.g. like building a writable sandbox image.
-We will use `singularity build` to convert the Docker image of the MRSA project, that we use as a case study in this course, to a Singularity image.
-Now depending on the system you are running on and the version of Singularity you may not have the option to build locally.
-However, Singularity has the option to build images remotely.
-To do this, you need to:
+As a final example we will use `singularity build` to convert the Docker image of the MRSA project, that we use as a case study in this course, to a Singularity image:

-* Go to [https://cloud.sylabs.io/library](https://cloud.sylabs.io/library) and create an account
-* Log in and find "Access Tokens" in the menu and create a new token
-* Copy the token and paste it in the file `~/.singularity/sylabs-token`

-We can now try to build the MRSA Singularity image using the `--remote` flag:

 ```bash
 singularity build --remote mrsa_proj.sif docker://scilifelablts/reproducible_research_course
 ```

 This should result in a file called `mrsa_proj.sif`.
 In the Docker image we included the code needed for the workflow in the `/course` directory of the image.
 These files are of course also available in the Singularity image.
 However, a Singularity image is read-only (unless using the sandbox feature), and this will be a problem if we try to run the wworkflow within the `/course` directory, since the workflow will produce files and Snakemake will create a `.snakemake` directory.
-Instead, we need to provide the files externally from our host system and simply use the sSingularity image as the environment to execute the workflow in (i.e. all the software).
+Instead, we need to provide the files externally from our host system and simply use the Singularity image as the environment to execute the workflow in (i.e. all the software).
 In your current working directory (`singularity/`) the vital MRSA project files are already available (`Snakefile`, `config.yml`, `code/header.tex` and `code/supplementary_material.Rmd`).
 And since Singularity bind mounts the current working directory we can simply execute the workflow and generate the output files using:

 ```bash
 singularity run --vm-ram 2048 mrsa_proj.sif
 ```

 This executes the default run command, which is `snakemake -rp --configfile config.yml` (as defined in the original `Dockerfile`).
 Note here that we have also increased the allocated RAM to 2048 MiB (`--vm-ram 2048`), needed to fully run through the workflow.
+The previous step in this tutorial included running the `run_qc.sh` script, so that part of the workflow has already been run and Snakemake will continue from that automatically without redoing anything.
 Once completed you should see a bunch of directories and files generated in your current working directory, including the `results/` directory containing the final PDF report.

-### Other
-inspect
-instances
-more options to shell run exec